jonathas/pbc-organizer/README.md

 ## Introduction

-If you, like me, live in a household where there is more than one model of camera or mobile phone, you might endup with photos from all these cameras mixed up in just one place.
+If you, like me, live in a household where there is more than one model of camera or mobile phone, you might end up with photos from all these cameras mixed up in just one place.

 This can happen, among other reasons, if for example: